OpenEvalProject/evals/manuscripts/elife-70344/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01an7q238 Department of Molecular and Cell Biology, University of California, Berkeley Berkeley United States
+1. Department of Molecular and Cell Biology, University of California, Berkeley Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-2. https://ror.org/0190ak572 Institute for Systems Genetics, New York University Grossman School of Medicine New York United States
+2. Institute for Systems Genetics, New York University Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-3. https://ror.org/0464eyp60 Program in Molecular Medicine, University of Massachusetts Medical School Worcester United States
+3. Program in Molecular Medicine, University of Massachusetts Medical School Worcester United States ([ROR:0464eyp60](https://ror.org/0464eyp60))
-4. https://ror.org/013ckk937 Department of Cell and Molecular Biology, University of Rhode Island Kingston United States
+4. Department of Cell and Molecular Biology, University of Rhode Island Kingston United States ([ROR:013ckk937](https://ror.org/013ckk937))
-5. https://ror.org/01yc7t268 Center for Science and Engineering of Living Systems (CSELS), Washington University in St. Louis St Louis United States
+5. Center for Science and Engineering of Living Systems (CSELS), Washington University in St. Louis St Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-6. https://ror.org/01yc7t268 Department of Biochemistry and Molecular Biophysics, Washington University School of Medicine St. Louis United States
+6. Department of Biochemistry and Molecular Biophysics, Washington University School of Medicine St. Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))

 † Corresponding author

 ## Abstract

 It is increasingly appreciated that intracellular pH changes are important biological signals.
 This motivates the elucidation of molecular mechanisms of pH sensing.
-We determined that a nucleocytoplasmic pH oscillation was required for the transcriptional response to carbon starvation in Saccharomyces cerevisiae .
+We determined that a nucleocytoplasmic pH oscillation was required for the transcriptional response to carbon starvation in Saccharomyces cerevisiae.
 The SWI/SNF chromatin remodeling complex is a key mediator of this transcriptional response.
 A glutamine-rich low-complexity domain (QLC) in the SNF5 subunit of this complex, and histidines within this sequence, was required for efficient transcriptional reprogramming.
 Furthermore, the SNF5 QLC mediated pH-dependent recruitment of SWI/SNF to an acidic transcription factor in a reconstituted nucleosome remodeling assay.
 Simulations showed that protonation of histidines within the SNF5 QLC leads to conformational expansion, providing a potential biophysical mechanism for regulation of these interactions.
 Together, our results indicate that pH changes are a second messenger for transcriptional reprogramming during carbon starvation and that the SNF5 QLC acts as a pH sensor.

 ## Introduction